Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • columnar.

-Any of the above foundations for an economic structure is carried out as simple and economical as possible.
-As a rule, the foundations for a shed or utility block go deep into the ground by no more than 0.6 m.
-They are erected according to simplified construction methods.
-Therefore, such structures cannot perceive truly serious loads.
-But in any case, buildings, even on a very light foundation, are much stronger and more durable than sheds built without a foundation.
-Remember this always.
+Any of the above foundations for a commercial building is made as simple and economical as possible.
+As a rule, the foundations for a shed or outbuilding go deep into the ground no more than 0.6 m.
+They are built using simplified construction methods.
+Therefore, such structures cannot take truly serious loads.
+But in any case, buildings even on a very light foundation are much stronger and more durable than sheds built without a foundation.
+Always remember this.

-Tape-type bases are most popular among summer residents and owners of private dwellings.
-Such foundations are allowed to be built on any soil, they can withstand quite large loads.
-True, the cost of their construction in comparison with other bases for a utility block is either higher.
+Strip-type bases are most popular among summer residents and owners of private homes.
+Such foundations can be built on any soil; they can withstand quite heavy loads.
+True, the cost of their construction is either higher than other foundations for a utility block.

-If you plan to spend a minimum of finance on construction activities, it is better to build not a strip, but another type of foundation.
+If you plan to spend a minimum of finance on construction activities, it is better to build a different type of foundation rather than a strip one.
 Fortunately, there is a large selection of them.
-For the rest, we will briefly describe how to properly erect such a structure.
-You can make a strip foundation yourself, relying on the following work algorithm:
+For the rest, we will briefly describe how to properly build such a structure.
+You can make a strip foundation yourself, based on the following algorithm for performing the work:

-1. You dig a ditch about 0.7 m wide.
-You determine its depth based on how much the ground freezes in winter.
-The bottom of the base for an outbuilding should be slightly below the freezing level of the soil.
+1. Dig a ditch approximately 0.7 m wide.
+Determine its depth based on how much the ground freezes in winter.
+The bottom of the foundation for an outbuilding should be slightly below the freezing level of the soil.

-2. Next, you need to make a pillow in two layers in the ditch - a 10-cm layer of rubble plus 5-8 cm of building sand.
-Then this cake should be well compacted.
+2. Next, you need to make a cushion in the ditch from two layers - a 10-centimeter layer of crushed stone plus a 5-8-centimeter layer of construction sand.
+Then you should compact this cake well.

-3. You are making.
+3. You make it.
 It is advisable to provide additional reinforcement for this structure.
-You need to make a simple mesh with cells measuring about 0.3x0.3 m from reinforcing bars of a small section (up to 1 cm).
+You need to make a simple mesh with cells measuring about 0.3x0.3 m, from small cross-section reinforcing bars (up to 1 cm).
 The formwork should protrude 0.25–0.3 m above the ground.

 4. Prepare a concrete solution and pour it into the prepared structure.
 The mixture for filling the formwork, without which the strip foundation cannot be built, can be made according to the classic recipe.
 Mix crushed stone with sand in a ratio of 5 to 3, add cement (1 part).
 Then fill this composition with water and stir it until the composition becomes homogeneous and thick enough.

-You just have to wait for the high-quality hardening of the concrete mixture, dismantle the formwork and fill in the gaps left after removing the frame from the wood with earth.
+All you have to do is wait for the concrete mixture to harden properly, dismantle the formwork structure and fill the gaps left after removing the wood frame with earth.
 The strip foundation is ready.
-Such a base is recommended for loaded buildings, for example, for a utility block or a full-fledged home workshop.
+This base is recommended for loaded buildings, for example, for a utility room or a full-fledged home workshop.

-Arrangement of a columnar structure requires much less labor and financial costs.
-Immediately, we note that it is impossible to erect such a structure on mobile soils.
-It is very easy to make a columnar foundation for a light utility block or similar building:
+Arranging a columnar structure requires much less labor and financial costs.
+Let us immediately note that it is impossible to erect such a structure on moving soils.
+It is very easy to make a columnar foundation for a light outbuilding or similar building:

-1. You clear the area under the barn.
-On clayey lands, it is required to additionally equip a gravel cushion on the ground (thickness - in the region of 10 cm).
+1. Clearing the area for the shed.
+On clay soils, it is necessary to additionally arrange a gravel cushion on the ground (thickness - about 10 cm).

-2. Mark the site by determining the installation points for the columnar supports.
+2. Mark the area, identifying the mounting points for the columnar supports.

-3. Dig holes in designated locations.
+3. Dig holes in the designated places.
 The depth of the wells is taken in the range of 50–100 cm.
-The softer the soil on the land plot, the more the supports should be buried.
+The softer the soil on the land plot, the deeper the supports should be buried.

-4. Pour a mixture of gravel and sand on the bottom of the pits (the total layer thickness should be about 15 cm), compact the made cake.
+4. Pour a mixture of gravel and sand into the bottom of the holes (the total thickness of the layer should be about 15 cm), and compact the pie.

 5. Install the posts in the wells prepared for them.
-You can make supports from bricks, asbestos-cement pipes or from concrete blocks.
+You can make supports from bricks, asbestos-cement pipes or concrete blocks.
 The choice is yours.
-Experts advise placing an additional reinforcing bar inside the posts.
-Then their carrying potential increases significantly.
-Of course, if you are building the foundation for a very light shed, an additional rod is not needed.
+Experts advise placing additional reinforcing bars inside the pillars.
+Then their load-bearing potential increases significantly.
+Of course, if you are building a foundation for a very light shed, an additional rod is not needed.

-6. You make a simple formwork, fill it with a concrete solution.
+6. Make a simple formwork and fill it with concrete solution.

 Arrangement of a columnar structure

-After 5-7 days, the concrete will harden and you will be able to build a barn on a prepared foundation.
+After 5–7 days, the concrete will harden and you will be able to build a shed on the prepared foundation.

-Please note: if it was decided to make the pillars of bricks, the finished support must be treated with mastic with waterproof properties.
+Please note: if it was decided to make the pillars from bricks, the finished support must be treated with mastic with waterproofing properties.

-Relatively recently, outbuildings began to be installed on screw bases.
-Special supports, which are used for these purposes, have a special design with blades at the ends.
-Due to these elements, the screw rods are easily screwed into the ground by two adult men.
-There are no real difficulties in performing such work.
+Relatively recently, outbuildings began to be installed on screw foundations.
+Special supports that are used for these purposes have a special design with blades at the ends.
+Due to these elements, screw rods can be screwed into the ground without any problems by two adult men.
+There are no real difficulties when performing such work.

-The piles are screwed in not by hand, but by means of a piece of a regular pipe or an iron crowbar, which are attached to the support through a special hole made in its upper part.
+The piles are screwed in not by hand, but by means of a piece of ordinary pipe or an iron crowbar, which is attached to the support through a special hole made in its upper part.
 Installation of screw products must be carried out strictly vertically.
-It is advisable that two people screw in the supports, and the third person from the side monitors the correctness of their installation.
+It is advisable that two people screw in the supports, and a third person from the side monitors the correct installation.

 Installation of screw products

-When a structure is being erected on a site from foam blocks - a popular modern material for construction, the foundation for such a building is made according to the algorithm described for the strip base:
+When a structure made of foam blocks, a popular modern construction material, is being erected on a site, the foundation for such a building is made according to the algorithm described for a strip foundation:

 1. Dig a 0.6-meter deep trench.
-Fill its bottom with gravel and sand (it is optimal to use materials of a fine fraction) with a layer of 15–20 cm.
+Fill its bottom with gravel and sand (it is optimal to use fine materials) in a layer of 15–20 cm.

-2. You make a reinforcing skeleton from rods with a cross section of 0.9-1 cm and a simple formwork from boards.
+2. Make a reinforcement skeleton from rods with a cross-section of 0.9–1 cm and a simple formwork from boards.

-3. Pour concrete, wait for it to harden, mount lightweight and durable foam blocks on the resulting base.
+3. Pour concrete, wait for it to harden, and install light and durable foam blocks on the resulting base.

-Choose the technology that suits you for erecting the foundation for the utility block and do all the work with your own hands, saving the family budget!
+Choose the technology that suits you for constructing the foundation for the utility block and do all the work yourself, saving the family budget!

-Building a shed with your own hands is not such a difficult task, but you cannot do without such a building on a personal plot, especially if the site is new and the construction of a house is still planned.
-During this time, the barn will become a haven for craftsmen, a storage for their tools, and later will be a workshop or a good warehouse for firewood and garden utensils.
-Therefore, it is necessary to start equipping the fenced area with the installation of this utility structure.
+Building a shed with your own hands is not such a difficult task, but you can’t do without such a building on a personal plot, especially if the plot is new and the construction of a house is just being planned.
+During this time, the barn will become a shelter for craftsmen, a storage for their tools, and later will be a workshop or a good warehouse for firewood and garden utensils.
+Therefore, you need to start equipping a fenced area with the installation of this utility structure.

-You can't install a shed where you have to - first you need to carry out zoning, since you need to remember that the building will serve for more than one year and can become an obstacle for other buildings, or spoil the planned landscape design of the territory.
-Therefore, it is necessary to set aside a place for it that will not be suitable for agricultural or decorative plantings, the device of a gazebo, a garage, a bathhouse, a toilet and other buildings.
-If you install a shed in the far corner of the site, it not only does not interfere with the work process, but also becomes a protection from prying eyes.
+You cannot install a shed anywhere - first you need to carry out zoning, since you need to remember that the building will serve for more than one year and may become a hindrance to other buildings, or spoil the planned landscape design of the area.
+Therefore, it is necessary to allocate a place for it that will not be suitable for agricultural or decorative plantings, construction of a gazebo, garage, bathhouse, toilet and other buildings.
+If you install a shed in the far corner of the site, it will not only not interfere with the work process, but will also provide protection from prying eyes.

-But if in the future it is planned to arrange a firewood in it, then you should not move the shed too far from the main building, since in winter it will be difficult to get to it, and firewood should always be at hand.
+But if in the future you plan to build a woodshed in it, then you should not move the barn too far from the main building, since in winter it will be difficult to get to it, and firewood should always be at hand.

 Block foundation

-Installation of blocks in such a structure takes place on a monolithic base.
-If we are talking about the budget version of the basement, then it is allowed to use concrete blocks on a specially prepared pillow.
-In this case, a hole is dug to the size of the utility block, a layer of sand is filled up, spilled with water and compacted.
+Installation of blocks in this design occurs on a monolithic base.
+If we are talking about a budget version of the base, then it is allowed to use concrete blocks on a specially prepared pad.
+In this case, a hole is dug to the size of the utility block, a layer of sand is poured, spilled with water and compacted.

-Before pouring the supporting structure, it is necessary to prepare a solid, tenacious mortar from a mixture of cement, water, sand and gravel.
-The following rules will help you to do this correctly:
+Before pouring the supporting structure, it is necessary to prepare a good, tenacious mortar from a mixture of cement, water, sand and gravel.
+The following rules will help you do this correctly:

-1. When buying dry cement or building mixture, be sure to pay attention to the date of production.
-Ordinary Portland cement will work here.
+1. When purchasing dry cement or building mixture, you should definitely pay attention to the production date.
+Regular Portland cement will work here.

-2. To save cement, it is worth choosing gravel of different diameters with large and small stones.
-In this case, fine gravel will serve as a link for coarse gravel and less cement will be needed.
+2. To save cement, you should choose gravel of different diameters with large and small stones.
+In this case, the fine gravel will serve as a connecting link for the coarse gravel and less cement will be needed.

-3. Crushed stone should not contain debris and various impurities.
+3. Crushed stone should not contain debris or various impurities.

-4. Water should also be used clean, preferably drinking.
+4. Clean water should also be used, preferably drinking water.

-5. The sand should be free from clay and silt.
+5. The sand must be free of clay and silt.

-6. The classic recipe for mortar: 3 parts of sand, 5 parts of crushed stone, 1 part of cement - pour everything over with water, mix until a thick homogeneous mass is obtained.
+6. Classic recipe for mortar: 3 parts sand, 5 parts crushed stone, 1 part cement - pour everything with water, mix until a thick, homogeneous mass is obtained.

 Barn without foundation

-Some lightweight buildings will not require a plinth at all.
-These include chest-type sheds or a combined greenhouse.
-They mainly store inventory, tools, garden accessories, plant germination, rooting of cuttings and other household needs.
+Some lightweight buildings will not require a base at all.
+This includes chest-type sheds or a combined greenhouse.
+They mainly store equipment, tools, garden supplies, germinate plants, root cuttings and other household needs.

-Due to their small area and limited size, such structures have low ground pressure, and, accordingly, they can do without a foundation.
+Due to their small area and limited dimensions, such structures have low pressure on the ground, and accordingly they can do without a foundation.

-Another modern innovation is the pre-fabricated plastic shed.
+Another modern innovation is the prefabricated plastic shed.
 Every summer resident can build such a structure.
-The assembly is carried out like a children's designer, without the use of special skills and complex fasteners.
+Assembly is carried out like a children's construction set, without the use of special skills and complex fastenings.

 This building is a metal frame, the walls, roof and floor of which are made of durable frost-resistant plastic.
-Thanks to the built-in floor, the structure of the shed is protected from the ingress of groundwater.
-It will always be comfortable to work in, especially with well-designed ventilation.
-Even harsh winters and a heavy mass of snow will withstand well.
+Thanks to the built-in floor, the structure of the barn is protected from groundwater.
+It will always be comfortable to work in it, especially if there is well-designed ventilation.
+This design will withstand even harsh winters and heavy snow.

-The undoubted advantages of this type of utility block are:
+The undoubted advantages of this type of utility unit are:

-• assembly time - in the absence of experience, everything will take about three hours;
+• assembly time - if you have no experience, everything will take about three hours;

 • such a structure can be moved from place to place;

-• does not require maintenance - with careful operation, it will last up to thirty years;
+• does not require routine maintenance - with careful operation it will last up to thirty years;

-A solid foundation for a barn is half the way to a functional structure that can last for decades.
+A reliable foundation for a shed is half the way to a functional structure that can last for decades.
 Doing it yourself will not be difficult.
-It is only important to conduct a study of the soil to correctly determine the type of foundation, as well as to determine in advance the project, structure and purpose of the future building.
+It is only important to conduct a soil study to correctly determine the type of foundation, as well as to decide in advance on the design, design and purpose of the future building.

-The device of the foundation is one of the most critical construction stages.
-The supporting platform largely determines the durability of both large-scale capital objects and small outbuildings.
-The barn cannot be classified as a demanding object in terms of the characteristics of the foundation, however, there are many important nuances in the technique of its construction.
-Moreover, this operation in most cases is implemented with a modest set of materials and technical means, which in itself forces the performers to look for ways to optimize work activities.
-To arrange a high-quality foundation for a barn, it will not be superfluous to use proven technologies for solving such problems at minimal cost.
+The construction of the foundation is one of the most critical construction stages.
+The supporting platform largely determines the durability of both large-scale capital projects and small outbuildings.
+A barn cannot be classified as a demanding object in terms of foundation characteristics, however, there are many important nuances in the technique of its construction.
+Moreover, this operation in most cases is carried out with a modest set of materials and technical means, which in itself forces performers to look for ways to optimize work activities.
+To build a high-quality foundation for a shed, it would be a good idea to use proven technologies for solving such problems at minimal cost.

-Before starting the construction of the foundation, it is necessary to carefully calculate the work plan.
-It is important to determine the site of the facility construction, area and orientation of technological points.
-An approximate layout of the barn will allow you to correctly position the supporting platform, regardless of what technology it will be carried out.
-In order to last longer and not be damaged at the very first stages of operation due to defects in the surface of the earth, it is important to clear the soil.
-The layer of vegetation must be eliminated and, if possible, make the rough surface not only even, but also tough.
-This may also require the removal of a loose soil layer or the use of a ramming tool.
-The way to achieve the desired characteristics of the base surface will depend on the quality of the soil itself.
+Before starting construction of the foundation, it is necessary to carefully calculate the work plan.
+It is important to determine the location of the facility, the area and orientation of the technological points.
+An approximate layout of the barn will allow for the correct positioning of the supporting platform, regardless of what technology it will be used.
+In order to last longer and not be damaged during the first stages of operation due to defects in the ground surface, it is important to clear the soil.
+The layer of vegetation must be eliminated and, if possible, the rough coating must be made not only even, but also hard.
+This may also require removing loose soil or using a tamping tool.
+The method of achieving the desired characteristics of the base surface will depend on the quality of the soil itself.

 Preparation of the solution

 Almost all shed foundation methods require the use of concrete.
-To prepare the solution, you will need a basic set of water, sand and cement, but with the addition of gravel.
-The fraction of its elements can be any, but it is desirable to correlate it with the volume of the planned mass - the larger the pouring area, the larger the fraction.
-For example, gravel for a columnar foundation will have a minimum size, and for a strip foundation it is desirable to select a coarse fraction.
-It is important to observe the proportions for the mortar from which the foundation will be made; in a small container, sand and gravel should be stirred in a ratio of 3: 5, and then add 1 part of Portland cement.
-Water is added with the expectation of obtaining a thick, but tenacious mass.
+To prepare the solution you will need a basic set of water, sand and cement, but with the addition of gravel.
+The fraction of its elements can be any, but it is advisable to correlate it with the volume of the planned mass - the larger the pouring area, the larger the fraction.
+For example, gravel for a columnar foundation will have a minimum size, but for a strip foundation it is advisable to select a large fraction.
+It is important to maintain the proportions for the solution from which the foundation will be made; sand and gravel should be mixed in a small container in a ratio of 3:5, then add 1 part of Portland cement.
+Water is added with the expectation of obtaining a thick but tenacious mass.

-This is a simple technique, but a fairly voluminous way of making a foundation.
+This is a simple technique, but quite a voluminous method of making a foundation.
 Its use is justified when it comes to the construction of a brick outbuilding.
-The essence of the technology lies in the construction of a solid sand cushion with the inclusion of the same gravel.
-About 10-15 cm, a base should be arranged, on which a cement screed will be organized in the future.
-But before that, a continuous formwork is formed around the perimeter of the working area, on which it is planned to install the foundation for the barn.
-Restrictive barriers are made with their own hands, within which the grout will be poured.
-They can be made of plastic or wooden slats with panels - the main thing is that they can hold the poured mass.
-After that, you can proceed to the installation of reinforcing bars and the direct screed device.
-It should be borne in mind that the full acquisition of the strength of such a foundation can take about 2-3 weeks, depending on the working area.
+The essence of the technology is the construction of a durable sand cushion with the inclusion of the same gravel.
+At approximately 10-15 cm, a base should be laid on which the cement screed will subsequently be organized.
+But before this, a continuous formwork is formed around the perimeter of the working area, on which it is planned to install the foundation for the barn.
+We make restrictive barriers with our own hands, within which the cement mortar will be poured.
+They can be made from plastic or wooden slats with panels - the main thing is that they can hold the poured mass.
+After this, you can proceed to the installation of reinforcing bars and the direct installation of the screed.
+It should be borne in mind that such a foundation may take about 2-3 weeks to fully gain strength, depending on the working area.

-A columnar foundation requires less materials in volume, but its implementation implies a more thorough calculation.
-Typically, a supporting base is formed, fixed on racks anchored in the ground.
-If we are talking about a small shed, then four pillars with a diameter of about 15 cm are quite enough.
+A columnar foundation requires less materials in volume, but its implementation requires more careful calculations.
+Usually a load-bearing base is formed, fixed on racks fixed in the ground.
+If we are talking about a small barn, then four pillars with a diameter of about 15 cm will be enough.
 For each of them, a hole is initially dug into which a cushion of gravel and sand is poured.
 Next, the pillar rod is installed and filled with cement.
-If necessary, you can use special pile driving equipment.
-After that, the columnar foundation for the barn is covered with logs.
-The basis for the flooring will be formed by fastening structures, including the grillage strapping, channel and profile elements.
+If necessary, you can use special equipment to drive piles.
+After this, the columnar foundation for the barn is covered with logs.
+The basis for the flooring will be formed by fastening structures, including grillage strapping, channel and profile elements.

 This type of foundation is one of the most common in the construction of residential private houses, but for outbuildings it is considered too troublesome and unreasonably expensive.
-To implement this technique, it is necessary to make excavation lines around the perimeter of the working platform.
-Trenches will turn out, which are covered with sand and gravel.
-For greater reliability, a reinforcing base is also carried out in the earthen niches.
-If a strip foundation is planned for a large barn, then trenches should be made in the central part.
-Further, the prepared niches with fittings are filled with the same solution.
-After the concrete has hardened, you can start work on the installation of the flooring, which can simultaneously act as the floor covering of the future shed.
+To implement this technique, it is necessary to make excavation lines around the perimeter of the work site.
+You will get trenches that are filled with sand and crushed stone.
+For greater reliability, a reinforcing base is also placed in earthen niches.
+If you are planning a strip foundation for a large barn, then trenches should be made in the central part.
+Next, the prepared niches with fittings are filled with the same solution.
+After the concrete has hardened, you can begin work on laying out the flooring, which can also serve as the floor covering for the future barn.

 How to make a foundation for a shed from foam blocks?

-There are two widespread methods for constructing a platform for a foam block shed.
-In the first case, it is supposed to create contour bearing lines as a strip foundation.
+There are two common methods for constructing a platform for a foam block shed.
+In the first case, it is assumed that contour support lines will be created like a strip foundation.
 That is, a trench is made around the perimeter, which is filled with a combination of sand and gravel, after which blocks are laid on the cement mortar.
-Next, a bonding structure is formed for a flooring made of metal or strong logs.
+Next, a connecting structure is formed for the flooring made of metal or durable joists.
 The second method is used when working with objects that are demanding in terms of resistance to high loads.
-In this scheme, the performer lays the foundation in blocks all over the site.
+In this scheme, the contractor lays the foundation in blocks all over the entire site.
 The foam block itself is characterized by low thermal conductivity, insulating qualities, ease of processing and low price.
-Therefore, from the point of view of obtaining high performance of the barn as a repository of demanding materials, this option of the foundation may be the best.
+Therefore, from the point of view of obtaining high performance qualities of a barn as a storage facility for demanding materials, this foundation option may be the best.

 How to choose the best foundation option?

-Before analyzing possible options for a suitable foundation, you should decide on the tasks that the shed will perform and the conditions for its operation.
-For a small building in a warm region, a pile foundation with several load-bearing rods will suffice.
-Objects of a large area should preferably be built on a monolithic basis - for example, from a solid or in the form of a block platform.
+Before analyzing possible options for a suitable foundation, you should decide on the tasks that the shed will perform and the conditions of its operation.
+For a small building in a warm region, a pile foundation with several load-bearing rods will be sufficient.
+It is advisable to construct large-area objects on a monolithic basis - for example, from a solid or in the form of a block platform.
 These techniques will allow you to build a durable and well-protected foundation for the shed in the lower part.
-With their own hands, the monolith is implemented with a standard set of tools, but it requires more physical effort.
-For example, laying a block may require the assistance of at least one partner.
+A monolith can be made with your own hands using a standard set of tools, but requires more physical effort.
+For example, laying a block may require the help of at least one partner.

-Is it possible to build a barn without a foundation?
+Is it possible to build a shed without a foundation?

-Of course, it will not be possible to do completely without a supporting base, but the optimization of this structural part of the shed in some cases justifies itself.
-So, if there are no strict requirements for thermal insulation, then it is quite possible to confine oneself to the installation of the frame on four concrete blocks, dispersed in the corners of the future building.
-You can make a shed without a foundation and on cleaned soil.
-These projects are typically prefabricated with a rigid timber or metal platform to replace the foundation.
+Of course, you won’t be able to do without a load-bearing base completely, but optimizing this structural part of the barn in some cases justifies itself.
+So, if there are no strict requirements for thermal insulation, then it is quite possible to confine ourselves to installing the frame on four concrete blocks distributed in the corners of the future building.
+You can make a shed without a foundation and on cleared soil.
+Such projects are typically constructed using prefabricated structures that provide a rigid wood or metal platform to replace the foundation.
 But it is important not to forget that the classic foundation also guarantees a horizontal surface.
-Therefore, it is important to initially adjust the roughing surface so that it does not have serious deviations in heights over the entire area.
+Therefore, it is important to initially adjust the rough coating so that it does not have serious deviations in heights over the entire area.

 Conclusion

-It would be wrong to consider the foundation as a part separate from the main frame of the shed.
-Even a high-quality implementation of the base without taking into account the nuances of the further construction device can cause many problems during operation.
-The main thing that you should pay attention to when matching the foundation for the shed and its structural basis is the technique of forming an airtight bond.
-The transition is usually done from concrete or timber logs to metal profiles.
-Next, the main skin is made along which it can have several layers.
-Docking areas can be additionally treated with sealants, mineral wool and polyurethane foam.
+It would be incorrect to consider the foundation as a part separate from the main frame of the barn.
+Even high-quality implementation of the base without taking into account the nuances of further construction can cause many problems during operation.
+The main thing you should pay attention to when matching the foundation for a shed and its structural base is the technique of forming an airtight bond.
+The transition is usually made from concrete or wooden joists to a metal profile.
+Next, the main cladding is produced, which can have several layers.
+The joining areas can be additionally treated with sealants, mineral wool and polyurethane foam.

-Building a solid barn is not an easy task as it might seem at first glance.
-If you want the structure to serve you for more than a dozen years, take the matter seriously!
-We will consider what kind of foundation for a do-it-yourself shed is best suited for such structures.
+Building a good-quality shed is far from being as simple a task as it might seem at first glance.
+If you want the structure to serve you for decades, approach the issue with all seriousness!
+We will look at which foundation for a do-it-yourself shed is best suited for such structures.

-Lightweight wooden structures that will be designed to store light gardening utensils, or will be set aside for poultry, for example, or small livestock, do not need a monolithic foundation.
-For such structures, a columnar foundation made of different materials is quite suitable.
+Light wooden structures, which will be intended for storing light gardening utensils, or will be reserved for poultry, for example, or small livestock, do not need a monolithic foundation.
+For such structures, a columnar foundation made from different materials is quite suitable.
 The most important advantage of such a foundation is its low cost compared to the monolithic version, and even a beginner in construction can build it!
 At the same time, such a foundation retains high performance characteristics.

-The foundation on poles can be set up in any landscape, even on moving soils.
-Carrying out hydro and thermal insulation work when arranging such a foundation is not a necessary measure, installation is carried out even without outside help.
-As a supporting base, most often they create pillars of concrete, brick, natural stone, foam blocks, sometimes they use wood pillars.
-True, in the latter case, the posts must be burned and treated with special solutions that will reduce the degree of decay, otherwise the structure on such a foundation will not stand for a long time.
+Pillar foundations can be installed on any landscape, even on moving soils.
+Carrying out hydro- and thermal insulation work when arranging such a foundation is not a necessary measure; installation is carried out even without outside help.
+As a load-bearing base, pillars are most often made of concrete, brick, natural stone, foam blocks, and sometimes wooden pillars are also used.
+True, in the latter case, the columns must be burned and treated with special solutions that will reduce the degree of decay, otherwise the structure on such a foundation will not stand for long.

 2 How to make a foundation from pillars - step by step process

-The process of erecting a foundation on pillars should be carried out in a few simple steps.
-The first stage is the preparation of the territory, which includes cleaning the area from debris, leveling irregularities and adding a gravel cushion, if the soil is clayey on the site.
-Then you need to make a markup, noting where which column will be located.
-Depending on how soft and mobile the soil is in your area, it is recommended to dig in the posts from half a meter to a meter deep.
+The process of constructing a foundation on pillars should be carried out in several simple steps.
+The first stage is preparation of the area, which includes clearing the area of debris, leveling uneven areas and adding a bed of gravel if the soil on the site is clayey.
+Then you need to make markings, noting where each column will be located.
+Depending on how soft and mobile the soil is in your area, it is recommended to dig the posts from half a meter to a meter deep.

-On hard soils, the depressions do not need to be strengthened, but on soft soils, a layer of reinforced concrete should be made at the bottom of each pit to protect the structure from possible subsidence.
-After that, we proceed to the second step - we make the formwork.
-For this purpose, boards 15 cm wide and 4 cm thick are best suited.If you do not want to mess with the formwork for a long time, make it from asbestos-cement or iron pipes, but these options cannot be removed after pouring.
-After installing the formwork, reinforce it with iron rods installed longitudinally.
+On hard soils, the depressions do not need to be strengthened, but on soft soils, a layer of reinforced concrete should be made at the bottom of each hole to protect the structure from possible subsidence.

-When the fuss with the reinforcement is completed, fill the future posts with concrete mortar with fine gravel.
-Try to tamp the grout as tightly as possible.
+When fiddling with the reinforcement is completed, fill the future columns with concrete mortar with fine crushed stone.
+Try to compact the solution as tightly as possible.

-Then we proceed to the construction of the grillage - that part of the foundation on the pillars, which distributes the load evenly between all parts.
-Again, using wire and reinforcement, we connect the jumpers, make a frame from the same reinforcement and mount the formwork.
-We fill everything with concrete and wait until it hardens completely.
-If you do everything neatly and evenly, then on the resulting foundation you can build a structure for a shed.
+Then we proceed to the construction of the grillage - that part of the foundation on pillars that distributes the load evenly between all parts.
+Again, using wire and reinforcement we connect the lintels, make a frame from the same reinforcement and install the formwork.
+Fill everything with concrete and wait until it hardens completely.
+If you do everything carefully and evenly, then on the resulting foundation you can build a structure for a barn.

-3 Do-it-yourself foundation for a foam block shed - features
+3 DIY foundation for a shed made of foam blocks - features

-It is much easier and cheaper to build a strong and insulated utility block at once than to strengthen and insulate the structure during operation.
-In this regard, foam blocks are the most successful option, since foam blocks themselves are an excellent insulation, while solid enough to act as a material for masonry.
-Although foam blocks are a light material, however, a solid foundation is also needed, and you can do it yourself, without the involvement of specialists.
-It is best to make a strip foundation, under which trenches no more than half a meter deep are dug - it makes no sense to make the foundation deeper, the structure will have a fairly light weight.
+Building a strong and insulated outbuilding right away is much easier and cheaper than strengthening and insulating the structure during operation.
+In this regard, foam blocks are the most successful option, since foam blocks themselves are excellent insulation, and at the same time hard enough to act as a material for masonry.
+Although foam blocks are a lightweight material, they also need a solid foundation, and you can do it yourself, without the involvement of specialists.
+It is best to make a strip foundation, under which trenches no more than half a meter deep are dug - there is no point in making the foundation deeper, the structure will be quite light in weight.

-After the trenches have been dug, sand and fine gravel are poured onto their bottom, in a layer no thicker than 20 cm.
-The reinforcement frame can be made from rather thin rods with a cross section of 10 mm.
+After the trenches are dug, sand and fine gravel are poured into their bottom, in a layer no thicker than 20 cm.
+The reinforcement frame can be made from fairly thin rods with a cross-section of 10 mm.
 After installing the frame, formwork is made from boards and concrete is poured.
-It is extremely important to fill the entire foundation in one approach, therefore, if you are doing work without special equipment, then you will need at least 3 assistants to quickly mix the solution and supply it to the trenches.
-It will take several days for the concrete to fully harden - do not forget to water it in hot weather with plenty of water so that it does not crack.
+It is extremely important to fill the entire foundation in one go, therefore, if you are doing the work without special equipment, then you will need at least 3 assistants to quickly mix the solution and deliver it to the trenches.
+It will take several days for the concrete to completely harden - remember to water it with plenty of water in hot weather to prevent it from cracking.

-Most people believe that building the foundation for a barn with your own hands is elementary simple and does not take much time.
-For this to be so, it is necessary to carry out complex construction.
-After all, it must be done in such a way that the building does not collapse in two or three years.
+Most people believe that building a foundation for a shed with your own hands is simply simple and does not take much time.
+For this to be the case, it is necessary to carry out complex construction.
+After all, it needs to be done in such a way that the building does not collapse in two or three years.

-The type of foundation being erected directly depends not only on the strength of the future building, but also on the type of soil on which it is being built.
+The type of foundation being built directly depends not only on the strength of the future building, but also on the type of soil on which it is built.

-Before laying the flood foundation for the shed, it is necessary to make a bedding, which will serve as an elevation above the ground by about 100-200 mm.
+Before laying a poured foundation for the shed, it is necessary to make a bedding that will serve as an elevation above the ground by about 100–200 mm.

 Then a monolithic slab is installed: it will be the floor for the building.
-Such a floor will perfectly cope with any load and protect the building from all kinds of rodents.
+Such a floor will ideally cope with any loads and protect the structure from all kinds of rodents.

-Ideal and easy option for lightweight buildings.
-On such a foundation, you can make a building from foam blocks, but before starting construction, you need to investigate the soil composition: if it is homogeneous and compacted, then it is possible to make a foundation of bricks or foam blocks.
+An ideal and simple option for constructing light buildings.
+On such a foundation, you can make a building from foam blocks, but before you start construction, you need to examine the soil composition: if it is homogeneous and compacted, then it is possible to make a foundation from bricks or foam blocks.

-It must be remembered that building a foundation with your own hands is a work requiring patience.
-It is best to do a columnar foundation by pouring or using brick or concrete blocks, simply by installing them in the corners and in the places of the corner elements of the walls.
+It must be remembered that building a foundation with your own hands is a job that requires patience.
+It is best to make a columnar foundation using poured foundations or using brick or concrete blocks, simply installing them in the corners and in places where the corner elements of the walls are located.

-To build a columnar foundation, you need to do the following:
+To build a columnar foundation, you will need to do the following:

 Block foundation

 A foam block foundation is the best option for outbuildings.
-It is the most common because it is easy to use, suitable for mounting a base for all types of buildings, and quickly fits.
+It is the most common because it is easy to use, suitable for installing a base for all types of buildings, and can be installed quickly.

 The not very high cost of a foam block foundation makes this building material even more popular.
 Moreover, it is quite lightweight compared to other materials.

-To make the base of foam blocks correctly, you first need to mark the area.
+To make a foam block base correctly, you first need to mark the area.
 Next, drive in the stakes and stretch the cord between them.
-Then start digging a foundation pit with a depth of about 600 mm.
+Then start digging a pit approximately 600 mm deep.

-When calculating, one should take into account the width of the foam blocks themselves, increasing the width of the trench by 200 mm.
+When calculating, you should take into account the width of the foam blocks themselves, increasing the width of the trench by 200 mm.

-Pour rubble-sand bedding at the bottom of the trench, install the formwork, fill everything with concrete solution 200 mm high.
-Then, after waiting for the concrete to dry completely, you can install the required number of foam blocks and continue working further.
+Pour crushed stone and sand bedding onto the bottom of the trench, install formwork, and fill everything with concrete mortar 200 mm high.
+Then, after waiting for the concrete to dry completely, you can install the required number of foam blocks and continue work.

-When building sheds, a strip foundation is no less popular, since it is able to withstand different loads, is cheap, stable and allows you to make a basement inside itself.
+When building sheds, strip foundations are no less popular, since they can withstand different loads, are cheap, stable and allow you to build a basement inside.

-Scheme for the construction of a strip foundation for a barn
+Scheme for building a strip foundation for a barn

 This type of base is used on any soil and for any buildings.